ajs123/KBikeBLE/README.md

 * U8G2 display https://github.com/olikraus/u8g2

 ### Calibration
 Calibrations were obtained by comparison with a Keiser computer, V4.06 software.
+A published Keiser chart showing power vs. resistance magnet position, along with data from the Keiser computer on power vs. speed at fixed resistance, are used to provide the power estimates.
+Comparison with a calibrated Keiser computer or Keiser's calibration tool (documentation forthcoming) can be used to calibrate to an individual bike.

 See https://user-images.githubusercontent.com/68538658/113517760-e75ac880-9579-11eb-968e-854193421594.jpeg for info from Keiser on gear number vs. magnet assembly position, as well as power vs. magnet position at 90 RPM.
 Calibration replicates the scale on that figure, with 0 to 100% representing the full extent of the X axis.
-Gear vs. position is represented by a quadratic, which provides more evenly spaced gears than does the Keiser computer (users may prefer one over the other).
+The Gear display can be the unevenly spaced gears shown on the figure, or a more uniform but very similar set.
+Users may prefer one over the other, or prefer the simple 0-100% display that's provided as well.

-Cadence (RPM) is incorporated into the power estimate by comparison with the power displayed by the Keiser V4.06 software.
 See the comments in the code for details.

 ## Inspiration and thanks
 https://github.com/Tschucker/ArduinoBLE-Cycle-Power-Service